Classification: Nonexempt | Hourly | Full-time

 Operations & Production | Production | Technician | Intermediate

-- Experience using basic hand tools, aircraft test equipment, and electrical test equipment
+- Adjust, align, and calibrate aircraft systems using hand tools, gauges and test equipment

 Required Education and Experience: